osgmarketplace/resonance-webapp-docs/docs/developers/rate-limiting.md

 ## Storefront API

 The Storefront API has extremely high limits, but is subject to fair use.
-Please ensure you are using it responsibly (caching where possible), as we reserve the right to the right to impose smaller limits on extreme use.
+Please ensure you are using it responsibly (caching and bot control where possible), as we reserve the right to the right to impose smaller limits on extreme use.